 - -XX:+UnlockDiagnosticVMOptions enables diagnostic options.
-You must enter this before working with directives on the command line. - -XX:CompilerDirectivesFile is a type of diagnostic option.
-It specifies one directives file to add to the directives stack. - File_A. json is a directives file.
-It contains any number of directives, all of which are added to the stack of active directives as the program starts. - If File_A. json contains syntax errors or malformed directives, then an error message is displayed and TestProgram does not start.
+You must enter this before you add directives at the command line. - -XX:CompilerDirectivesFile is a type of diagnostic option.
+You can use it to specify one directives file to add to the directives stack. - File\A. json is a directives file.
+The file can contain multiple directives, all of which are added to the stack of active directives when the program starts. - If File\A. json contains syntax errors or malformed directives, then an error message is displayed and TestProgram does not start.